 Apply 1-2 coats of primer on all the walls that you will be applying color.

 Once everything is primed, go through and putty any missed holes and caulk any visible gaps.
 You want to make sure all caulking is done before painting because a lot of caulk brands will yellow with UV exposure.

 Plan your RV renovation accordingly – you need to wait 24-48 hours before applying your first coat of paint.

 Important: Do not skip priming!
 This step is important so that your paint doesn’t flake or scratch off in time.

-Tip: To hide any brush strokes, roller marks, or even to get a spray finish smooth as glass, I highly recommend using Flood Floetrol.
+- To hide any brush strokes, roller marks, or even to get a spray finish smooth as glass, it’s highly recommended to use Flood Floetrol.
 Mix 8oz in 1 gallon of paint.

 Remove any painter’s tape and put everything back on the walls.

 Be careful with the freshly painted walls for about 2 weeks.
 They take a while to fully cure and have a durable finish.